RintheLab/Simultaneus-Optimization-of-Several-Response-Variables/README.md

 A brief R tutorial about how to perform simultaneous optimization of several responses.

-You can read the post for this repository by clicking on: <a href="">R in the Lab: Simultaneous Optimization of Several Response Variables</a>.
+You can read the post for this repository by clicking on: <a href="https://r-inthelab.net/2023/02/02/simultaneous-optimization-of-several-response-variables/">R in the Lab: Simultaneous Optimization of Several Response Variables</a>.

 Juan Pablo Carreón Hidalgo 🤓